rosano/home/content/blog/2025-08-12-bringing-vibrations-home.md

 Might be worth mentioning that this is powered by [Hugo](https://gohugo.io), which seems to always have an elegant place for things to rest; I described some of the features I used on [their forum](https://discourse.gohugo.io/t/music-vlog-powered-by-hugo/55632).

 It feels cool to see so many parts of fragmented systems coming together.
-With search engines becoming increasingly hostile toward finding things, these approaches remind me of older internetting ways: links that don't break, having multiple ways to access things, openly accessibly without ads, and maybe owning more of your data.
+With search engines becoming increasingly hostile toward finding things, these approaches remind me of older internetting ways: links that don't break, having multiple ways to discover things, openly accessibly without ads, and maybe owning more of your data.